Injection Beyond Classes

 export class DiExample {};

-This example is yet another example that provide
+This example is yet another example that provides a class, but it does so with

 Angular 2's longer format.